NextronSystems/thor-manual/usage/custom-signatures.rst

                         1 of them
         }

-Remember that you have to use the keyword ‘\ **registry’** in the file name in order to initialize the YARA rule file as registry rule set (e.g. "**registry\_exe\_in\_value.yar**").
+Remember that you have to use the keyword **registry** in the file name in order to initialize the YARA rule file as registry rule set (e.g. "**registry\_exe\_in\_value.yar**").

 Registry scanning uses bulk scanning.
 See :ref:`Bulk Scanning<usage/custom-signatures:Bulk Scanning>` for more details.